-Anyway, given the food issues I want to share a recipe on the blog this week that requires only pantry ingredients.
-This Store Cupboard Lentil Bolognese is nutritious, full of protein and easy to make - so it's perfect for those learning how to go vegan!
+Anyway, given the food issues I want to share a recipe on the blog this week that requires only pantry ingredients (just like my Chickpea Spinach Curry).
+This Red Lentil Bolognese is nutritious, full of protein and easy to make - so it's perfect for those learning how to go vegan!

 You can eat this bolognese immediately with pasta, or freeze and reheat it at a later date if you're planning on doing some vegan batch cooking.

 See my tips below for making it and have fun.
 (And I'd love it if you could leave a rating at the bottom of the page if you try the recipe!)